commercelayer/commercelayer-docs-api/resources/wire_transfers/list_wire_transfers.md

 ---
-description: How to fetch a collection of wire transfers via API
+description: How to fetch a list of wire transfers via API
 ---

 # List all wire transfers